yanxifang/Gov-1347/index.md

 Friday, October 23, 2020: I will examine the role of shocks in presidential elections, and predict the impacts of COVID-19 on this year's election outcomes.

 ### [Final Prediction Model](https://yanxifang.github.io/Gov-1347/2020/11/01/Final-Prediction-Model.html)
-(Coming Soon) Sunday, November 1, 2020: This is my final prediction model for the 2020 presidential election!
+Sunday, November 1, 2020: This is my final prediction model for the 2020 presidential election!
+Click to see more.